 avoid strenuous exercise on the day you arrive, but try a little gentle exercise, a walk, to ease the body into it.

 I agree.
 I succumb to chills and shakes on what I think was my 3rd day in Cusco.
 I was provided oxygen and felt fine after a little while.
 I was otherwise healthy and handled the climbs well.
 So, caution is best because it can sneak.
-The coca leaves are available in a candy, also. over 6 years ago
+The coca leaves are available in a candy, also. almost 7 years ago